-Consumer Litigation, Consumer Products, Environmental + Natural Resources, Environmental Litigation, Environmental Permitting + Regulation, Product Liability, and Proposition 65 + Chemicals
+Consumer Litigation, Consumer Products, Environmental + Natural Resources, Environmental Litigation, Environmental Permitting + Regulation, Product Liability and Counseling, and Proposition 65 + Chemicals

 On October 6, 2017, the California Department of Toxic Substances Control (DTSC) announced it is seeking public comment on its new 2018-2020 Priority Product Work Plan (Work Plan) under its Safer Consumer Products (SCP) Program.
 The SCP Program, also known as the California Green Chemistry Initiative, is an innovative regulatory scheme to evaluate and seek safer substitutes for hazardous chemicals in consumer products.